cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 $ mkdir -p client/src/types/generated
 ```

-Check what Cosmos version you are using:
+Check what Cosmos SDK version you are using:

 ```sh
 $ grep cosmos-sdk go.mod